Find out what landlord should do to keep your rented home fire safe and what you can do if you are worried it's not.

 Landlords can be fined and sent to prison if they don't follow fire safety regulations.

-After that they must make sure that the smoke alarms provided are in working order at the start of any new tenancy.
+They must make sure that the smoke alarms provided are in working order at the start of any new tenancy.

 You are responsible for checking the alarm works after you move in.
 If an alarm stops working, check if it needs new batteries or contact the landlord to arrange a replacement alarm.